BONECA DE ATAÚRO

 March 2017 — Māoriland International Indigenous Film Festival in Otaki (New Zealand).

-February 2017 — Clermont-Ferrand Film Festival’s video library in France.
+February 2017 — Included at the Clermont-Ferrand Film Festival’s video library in France.

 February 2017 — Colourtape International Film Festival in Brisbane (Australia).